Before I start discussing about my journey, I have a few people that I want to dedicate this blog post.

 As of January 29, 2019, here is a list of HacktheBox machines that are OSCP Like: https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159 Link to Ippsec youtube playlist: https://www.youtube.com/playlist?list=PLidcsTyj9JXK-fnabFLVEvHinQ14Jy5tf

-If there is anything that you should focus on to be preparing yourself to start the PWK is making sure you have the amount of time you will need to invest into the labs.
+If there is anything that you should focus on while preparing to start PWK is to make sure you have enough time invest into the labs.
 Seriously, I managed my time in the labs and would spend at least 4-5 hours a on weekday in the lab and over 5 hours on the weekend for sure.
 Make sure you talk to your family, girlfriend, boyfriend, friends, or anyone else to let them know about what you are going to be doing for the next 30, 60, or 90 days!
 Trust me I had to remind my father a few times about what I was doing as he would yell at me to get off of the computer XD.
 The total amount of time I dedicated to the lab and the exam was exactly 212 hours.
 As long as you can dedicate 5 hours per day or 20 hours per week to study you should do fine in the labs.

 The 90-day journey for me…PWK-Course Time!